AlexSpencer27/cursor_workflow_assistant/docs/API_SPECIFICATION.md

 # API Specification for Cursor Workflow Assistant Extension

-This document defines the internal API contract for modules within the extension.
-Although the extension operates locally within VSCode, it exposes a set of command interfaces and internal endpoints to manage tasks, enforce TDD, and handle review feedback.
+This document defines the internal API contract for the extension.
+The API is used during both the design stage (to capture and validate requirements) and the autonomous agent coding stage (to generate production-ready, tested code).
+It leverages VSCode command registration and webview messaging for module communication.

 ## Base Domain
-- The extension utilizes VSCode command registration and webview messaging to communicate between modules.
+- The extension operates using VSCode commands and webview messaging to ensure smooth inter-module interactions.

 ## Command & Messaging Endpoints

 ### 1. Task Management API

 #### GET /tasks
-- **Purpose:** Retrieve the current list of tasks.
+- **Purpose:** Retrieve the current list of development tasks.
 - **Response Example:**
   ```json
   {